 Release – The process of granting permission to the wrecker company to let the owner obtain their vehicle once all balances owed to Transportation Services have been cleared.

-due to violation or emergency need for the space.
+Relocate – To tow a vehicle from one area on campus to another due to violation or emergency need for the space.
 In the case of a violation, a fine is assessed to cover the actual cost of the relocation.

 Relocation Citation – A ticket issued to a vehicle relocated on campus due to a parking violation.

-charged with the cash handling functions for the pay lots.
+Remote Cashiering – An administrative unit within the department, charged with the cash handling functions for the pay lots.